Skip to main content

 How Proxies Reference Objects

-Proxies reference objects by applicationId, not id:
+Proxies reference objects by applicationId, not id: To find which objects use a material:

 1. Get the RenderMaterial proxy

-2. Read its referencedIds array
+2. Read its objects array

 3. Find objects with matching applicationId